apiel/isomor/Readme.md

     - server can be exported by another express instance
     - server should also be able to serv static files from generated js file after `react-create-app build`
 - make transpiler work for single file
-- support JS (remove type from generated code)
+- Need to test JS and provide example
 - create react hook to consume server files
     - hook should also be able to handle cache
 - websocket version where server could call frontend functions